Troplo/office-install.sh/README.md

 bash <(curl -s https://raw.githubusercontent.com/Troplo/office-install.sh/main/office-install.sh)
 ```

-If you can't type, wait a bit for it the activation popup and restart the Office program.
+If you can't type, wait a bit for the activation popup and restart the Office program.